citp/privacy-policy-historical/l/li/liv/liveatsexsearch.com.md

-> *The following text is extracted and transformed from the liveatsexsearch.com privacy policy that was archived on 2013-06-26.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130626072851id_/http%3A//www.liveatsexsearch.com/privacy.html%3F) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the liveatsexsearch.com privacy policy that was archived on 2013-12-25.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131225133818id_/http%3A//www.liveatsexsearch.com/privacy.html%3F) for the most accurate reproduction.*

-# LiveAtSexSearch - Privacy
+# LiveAtSexSearch - Privacy Policy

 [Home](http://www.liveatsexsearch.com/) / Privacy Policy